kaanaktas/goroutine-data-processing/README.md

 ## CPU profile

-`go run . -cpu-profile` will create a memory profile file which can be similar with **cpu-{id}.pprof** Once the trace file is created, then it can be analyzed with `go tool trace mem-{id}.trace` This command will open a browser and show every detail of memory.
+`go run . -cpu-profile` will create a memory profile file which can be similar with **cpu-{id}.pprof** Once the trace file is created, then it can be analyzed with `go tool trace mem-{id}.trace` This command will open a browser and show every detail of cpu.